 Fruits and vegetables are equipped with antioxidants.
 For example, consuming apple juice may improve your heart health because apples contain antioxidants that lower blood cholesterol.

 2. Ease Digestion

 Constipation is a common condition both in children and adults.
 The best remedy is consuming foods rich in fiber.
-Consuming juiced fruits and vegetables allows your body to easily absorb fiber and water.
+Juicing greens and fruits allows your body to easily absorb fiber and water.